COOKBOOKS

 Omnivore Books on Food (SF)

-A wonderful, small shop in San Francisco’s Noe Valley packed with new, antiquarian, and collectible cookbooks of the highest quality, sold by a charming, knowledgeable proprietor.
+A wonderful, small shop in San Francisco’s Noe Valley packed with new, antiquarian, and collectible cookbooks of the highest quality, sold by a knowledgeable proprietor, Celia Sack.

 Now Serving (LA)